nhs-digital-gp-it-futures/DataModel/Migration/README.md

 1. Obtain credentials for both source and Destination databases and ensure you have access.

-1. Open the script **ClearTables.sql** in Sql Server Management Studio and connect to the **Destination** database

 1. Open package in Visual Studio and amend the comnection details of the two connection managers as appropriate.
     1. Do this by double clicking each in turn and using the pop up wizard.
     1. Click Test Connection for each and then Save.
 Note that if this step is missed, the package will silently fail to run

-1. Seek a peer to review: specifically to validate that the **correct environments** are being accessed by **both ClearTables.sql and the package** and that Source and Destination are the right way round
+1. Seek a peer to review: specifically to validate that the **correct environments** are being accessed and that **Source and Destination are the right way round**

 ## Execution

 Once your reviewer grants approval:

-1. Run **ClearTables.sql** on the **Destination** database

 1. Run the package in Visual Studio 2019

-1. Verify that data transfer has taken place and the Destination database has been updated
+2. Verify that data transfer has taken place and the Destination database has been updated

-1. Use a git client to revert your local changes
+3. Use a git client to revert your local changes

 **DO NOT COMMIT PRODUCTION CREDENTIALS TO GIT**